Cape Cod Intro to Night Photography

 Exertion Level

-The exertion level of this workshop is TK.
+The exertion level of this workshop is Easy.
 (See more about our classifications.)

 No vigorous activity will be required during the workshop, but please consider your physical abilities prior to registering.
 There wonβt be any long hikes, but we will be doing short hikes on unmaintained trails, and you should be comfortable carrying your own equipment over uneven ground in the dark.